 Verjus Bar à Vins is located at 52 Rue de Richelieu, 75001 Paris, France.

-A perennial entry in the annual list of The World’s 50 Best Restaurants, Septime is one of Paris’ most difficult reservations to secure.
+A perennial entry in the annual list of Pellegrino’s World’s 50 Best Restaurants list, Septime is one of Paris’ most difficult reservations to secure.
 Getting into Septime La Cave is a much easier proposition.

 That being said, you won’t be able to order Septime’s restaurant’s menu in the less formal wine bar.
 What you can do instead is start your evening with curated natural wines and creative aperitivos.